GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

     * notifications
     * routing
     * users
-4. Save the Client ID for use in the configuration of the project.
+4. Save the Client ID to use in the configuration project.

 ### Update configuration file